Opentrons/Protocols/protocols/primer_hydration/README.md

 * `input .csv file`: Here, you should upload a .csv file formatted in the following way, being sure to include the header line:
 ```
 source,dest,vol
-A1,B1,4
+A1,B1,400
 ```
-The volume of each row can be above 300uL, but be careful not to surpass 5000uL for a single falcon tube.
+The above input will make the robot pipette 400 uL from well A01 of 15mL falcon tube rack on slot 5 to well B01 of the 2mL generic tube rack on slot 6.The volume of each row can be above 300uL, but be careful not to surpass 5000uL for a single falcon tube.
 If you need to transfer more than 5000uL, ensure you add more falcon tubes and update the 'source' value in the csv

 ---